 Feature store overview#

-With MLRun’s feature store you can easily define features during the training, that are deployable to serving, without having to define all the “glue” code.
+With MLRun’s feature store you can easily define features during the training, which are deployable to serving, without having to define all the “glue” code.
 You simply create the necessary building blocks to define features and integration, with offline and online storage systems to access the features.

 The feature store is comprised of the following: